 Prepare Yourself to Get Frustrated Every Now and Then

-So, I channeled my frustration in creating solutions that will fit my problem.
-I’m constantly experimenting with my schedule to find the most optimal way of managing all of my day to day task.
+So, I channeled my frustration into creating solutions that would fit my problem.
+I’m constantly experimenting with my schedule to find the most optimal way of managing all of my day-to-day tasks.

 Collaboration with Other Bloggers

-Looking back, I think that I should have pushed through with the plan on the first year even when I have small traffic because later on I realized that fellow bloggers are very open and very welcoming in collaborating with others.
+Looking back, I think that I should have pushed through with the plan in the first year even when I had small traffic because later on, I realized that fellow bloggers are very open and very welcoming in collaborating with others.

 Consistency is the Key